rosasam17/RT5000/README.md

 4.
    Functional: This recipe will use chicken stock.

-   Non-functional: The recipe will use 4 cups of chicken stock.
+   Non-functional: The chicken stock will be measured in precise measurements.
    <br>

 5.